douardda/AR488-ESP/docs/source/commands.rst

 performed regularly and repeatedly, it is beneficial to have a means to pre-program the sequence and to be able to run it with a single command.

-The AR488 allows up to 9 sequences to be programmed into the Arduino sketch that can be run using the ``++macro`` command.
-When no parameters have been specified, the macro command will return a list of numbers indicating which macros have been defined and are available to use.
+The AR488 allows up to 9 sequences to be programmed into the NVS/EEPROM that can be defined or run using the ``++macro`` command.
+When no parameters have been specified, the macro command will return the list of defined macros with their content.

 When called with a single number between 1 and 9 as a parameter, the command will run the specified macro.